top of page

 Forbes 30 under 30, North America

-Final year PhD candidate in AI, Cambridge
+PhD on AI, Cambridge

 5 degrees in parallel, summa cum laude